RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part1/README.md

-# Oracle Kubernetes Engine - Create an OKE Clsuter
+# Oracle Kubernetes Engine - Create an OKE Cluster.
 INTRO

+This scenario is the first part of two.
+In this scenario you will provision a Kubernetes Engine and in the second part you will start using it.
+Second part is here: https://www.katacoda.com/redexpertalliance/courses/oci-course/oke-redis-cache-and-functions-oci_part2

 Oracle Kubernetes Engine is the Oracle offering for a Kubernetes cluster.
 It is a pure Kubernetes offering with integration with the Oracle Cloud Infrastructure components, such as: